dnsimple/dnsimple-support/content/articles/two-factor-authentication-enforcement.markdown

 ---

 [Two-Factor authentication](/articles/two-factor-authentication/) provides an extra level of security to protect your user credentials.
-You can enforce two-factor authentication for account members by enabling the feature on the account.
+You can enforce Two-Factor authentication for account members by enabling the feature on the account.

 When you have multiple users managing an account, it's vital to reduce the likelihood of a user's credentials being compromised.
 This feature is available on all accounts that have the ability to [manage members of an account](/articles/account-users/).